AmaxJ/Jamurai/README.md

 # [Jamurai](http://www.jamurai.io)

 Jamurai is a real-time collaborative playlist application for crowdsourcing music selection at parties.
+Try it out at [jamurai.io](http://www.jamurai.io).

 ###Features
 Users can create rooms (called "Dojos") where songs are submitted to construct a playlist.
 Other